-6.2.1 The College works with a range of employers and related organisations in the delivery of careers education and information, advice and guidance including local and national employers, charitable organisations, recruitment consultants, apprenticeship employers and professional bodies.
-The College works with over 250 employers in the delivery of placements and apprenticeships Employers also facilitate visits to their organisations and provide guest speakers and workshops in order to support students in preparing for the workplace.
+6.2.1 The College works with a range of employers and related organisations in the delivery of careers education, information, advice and guidance including local and national employers, charitable organisations, recruitment consultants, apprenticeship employers and professional bodies.
+The College works with over 250 employers in the delivery of placements and apprenticeships.
+Employers also facilitate visits to their organisations and provide guest speakers and workshops to support students in preparing for the workplace.
+Students take part in Industry Weeks as part of their course where meaningful encounters with employers and workplaces are facilitated.